jack12138jack/Space-s-zone/content/home/experience.md

 #  """

 [[experience]]
-  title = "Professor"
+  title = "Collection"
-  company = "University X"
+#  company = ""
-  company_url = ""
+#  company_url = ""
-  location = "California"
+#  location = ""
-  date_start = "2016-01-01"
+#  date_start = ""
-  date_end = "2016-12-31"
+#  date_end = ""
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """some of us get dipped in flat , some in satin, some in gloss.
+But every once in a while you find someone who's iridescent.
+And when you do, nothing ever compare."""

 +++